osrf/gazebo_design/improve_sensors/add_sensor_altimeter.md

 ## Pull requests ##

-The pull request to add the atimeter sensor SDF is here
+The pull request to add the atimeter sensor SDF: coming soon

-The pull request to add the altimeter sensor to Gazebo is here
+The pull request to add the altimeter sensor to Gazebo: coming soon